bskp/mrbs-code/README.md

 - [x] Hack to use a room's "additional HTML" as a link to an external website (we use this to provide deep links to our Wiki)
 - [x] iCal export: Merge multi-room-bookings to one single event
+- [x] Highlight today
-- [ ] Full-page sized tables for week / day overviews with fixed headers
+- [x] Full-page sized tables for week / day overviews with fixed headers

 ***